Department of Justice Skips Reference Checks

 Department of Justice seal

 The point of administering security clearances is to provide employers, be they companies or the government, a tangible identifier for individuals who are considered trustworthy and loyal enough to handle sensitive information.
-However, holding a security clearance does not inherently signify the accomplishments, work ethic, and competence of an individual.
-Clearance Jobs reports that the Justice Department received a harsh review from the Inspector General for using security clearances as a replacement for work history and reference checking.
+However, holding a security clearance does not inherently signify the accomplishments, work ethic and competence of an individual.
+Clearance Jobs reports that the Justice Department received a harsh review from the inspector general for using security clearances as a replacement for work history and reference checking.

-"For law enforcement positions, there were no policies requiring reference checks for new law enforcement applicants, and hiring managers told us that they did not conduct reference checks when hiring these new staff," the report reads.
 Although this may seem surprising, there are potentially valid reasons for the lack of reference checking.
-The report does include reasons provided by certain agencies as to why reference checks were sometimes ignored.
+The report included reasons provided by certain agencies as to why reference checks were sometimes ignored.
 The FBI was quoted in the report saying that reference checks aren't necessary in lieu of "the FBI requirement that all applicants receive a fully adjudicated background investigation, which includes FBI contact with applicants' references, prior to beginning work."

-Despite the reasoning of a few agencies, the investigators conclude that they "believe inconsistency in component policies and practices increases the risk that components are not uniformly and thoroughly screening applicants. … Consequently, components may unknowingly hire individuals who cannot perform the job well or whose talents and interests do not support the component's mission and culture."
+Despite the reasoning of a few agencies, the investigators concluded they "believe inconsistency in component policies and practices increases the risk that components are not uniformly and thoroughly screening applicants. ...
+Consequently, components may unknowingly hire individuals who cannot perform the job well or whose talents and interests do not support the component's mission and culture."

 Story Continues